Highway railroad coordination

 Find guidance and support for statewide highway projects that include impacts to railroad companies, railroad crossing safety projects and highway operation improvements and maintenance.

-The Liaison coordinates statewide highway project delivery with impacts to railroad companies, manages railroad crossing safety projects and supports highway operation improvements and maintenance by coordinating with railroads, regions and the Utilities and Transportation Commission.
+- Supports highway operation improvements and maintenance by coordinating with railroads, regions and the Utilities and Transportation Commission.

-Railroads obtaining review and assistance from WSDOT
+Railroads obtaining assistance from WSDOT

 Please contact the Railroad Liaison for any questions regarding receiving assistance from WSDOT on permitting, temporary traffic control, utility information, plan review for impacts to highways, etc.